 Mix and match flavors and liquids, and you can find zero carbs alcoholic beverages that taste delicious!

 Drinking alcohol doesn't necessarily kick you out of ketosis, but it is an area requiring moderation and planning.

-Careless drinking without regard for the ingredients used can give your body too many carbs, and indeed this will "kick" you out of ketosis.
 Adding something simple like fruit juice to liquor can introduce enough sugar to disrupt your diet!